 The American buffalo has long been a symbol of America.
 In 1913 the U.S. Treasury coined the buffalo nickel.
 The man who designed the coin, James Earle Fraser, said that in his search to fulfill his objective to produce a coin which was truly American he “found no motif within the bounties of the United States so distinctive as the American Buffalo.”

 Many people helped save the buffalo from extinction including some ranchers who captured wild buffalo calves and started some private buffalo herds.
 They included men such as Charles Goodnight, a Texas rancher, who captured some wild buffalo calves in 1866.

 Every year Custer State Park holds an auction to sell its excess buffalo.
-Dale and Ginger Sprik have a buffalo bull on their farm from the Custer State Park Herd.
-There is a direct link between the five wild buffalo calves Pete DuPree captured in 1881 and the buffalo raised on Sprik Farms.
+Dale and Ginger Sprik had a buffalo bull on their farm from the Custer State Park Herd.
+There is a direct link between the five wild buffalo calves Pete DuPree captured in 1881 and the buffalo that were raised on Sprik Farms.